CENMIG/snpplet/README.md

 Processed reads will be aligned to the reference genome sequence with `BWA MEM`.
 Default is set as: -c 100 -M -T 50.
 SAM files will be converted into BAM files by `Samtools` and duplicate reads will be marked by `Picard`.
 Average depth and genome coverage of each sample are calculated from BAM using Samtools, results will be parsed into coverage.tsv file in bam/ in output directory.

 #### 3. Per-sample variant calling
 `GATK HaplotypeCaller` will use BAM files as input for calling short variants (SNVs and INDELs) in GVCF mode.
 Default options are set as minimum base quality 20 and ploidy 1.
 This step will generate an intermediate file (GVCF) per-sample, which will be used for joint genotyping to produce a final multi-sample VCF file.
 A list of GVCF files generated will be parsed into tab-delimited text file (named as sample_map.txt) in the input directory.
-By default tuber will proceed to the next step, all samples will be imported into the workspace for joint genotyping.
-You can also choose to stop tuber at this step by specifying --stop true in tuber.sh file.
+By default FastaNGS will proceed to the next step, all samples will be imported into the workspace for joint genotyping.
+You can also choose to stop FastaNGS at this step by specifying --stop true in FastaNGS.sh file.
 You can check the results of MultiQC (HTML reports) and Samtools (coverage.tsv) to select only samples that meet the criteria (e.g. minimum read quality, minimum mean depth, minimum genome coverage) before joint-genotyping.
-If this parameter is left as default setting, tuber will proceed to step 4.
+If this parameter is left as default setting, FastaNGS will proceed to step 4.

 #### 4. Consolidating GVCFs for joint-genotyping
 `GATK GenomicsDBImport` will create a GenomicsDB workspace and then import single-sample GVCFs into this workspace.
 GATK GenotypeGVCFs then will perform joint genotyping on GenomicsDB workspace to produce a multi-sample VCF.
 By default, `GenomicsDBImport` will read sample_map.txt to import all samples into the workspace.
 In case users have stopped the run after finishing step 3 for checking the results from steps 1 and 2 to exclude some problematic or low quality samples before proceeding to next steps.
-If you want to proceed to the next step without any change, use command ./sh tuber.sh to do so.
+If you want to proceed to the next step without any change, use command ./sh FastaNGS.sh to do so.
 But if users want to include only some samples, users will need to provide a tab-delimited text file in input directory (formatted as shown below and file must be named sample_map_usr.txt)

 			Sample_1 Sample_1.g.vcf.gz
 			Sample_2 Sample_2.g.vcf.gz